corda/cordapp-template-java/README.md

 **This is the JAVA version of the CorDapp template.
 For the KOTLIN version click [here](https://github.com/corda/cordapp-template-kotlin/).**

-**NOTE: Previosuly, the cordapp-template repo included both Java and Kotlin versions, however from M14, we have split them out into separate repositories for ease of use.**
+**NOTE: Previously, the cordapp-template repo included both Java and Kotlin versions, however from M14, we have split them out into separate repositories for ease of use.**

 ## Pre-Requisites